filisko/php-fastcgi-client/README.md

 ## 📖 Story

 This library came out of the need to perform end-to-end tests in the fastest possible way.
-My main goal was to get outside the app to be able to perform basic assertions.
+My main goal was to get outside the app in order to make assertions.

 We could say it fills the gap between browser-based testing tools like Selenium (slow) and framework-specific solutions like Symfony's KernelTestCase, which doesn't go outside the app (very fast).